Title: Son Of Blagger

 Platform: Commodore 64

-Alligata Bites Back is, I think, simply a re-release series from Alligata Software an old mobile app outsourcing company, cut down versions (in terms of packaging) and cheaper.
+Alligata Bites Back is, I think, simply a re-release series from Alligata Software, cut down versions (in terms of packaging) and cheaper.
 This one is released in 1985, 1 year after its first showing.

 I recently got this as a present, along with lots more goodies, so we’re good for Game of The Month for another year at least!